MatteoGabriele/vue-component-observer/README.md

 Vue.use(VueComponentObserver)
 ```

-Declare the component breakpoints in the root of the component itself and then use the `$eq` value to use those computations.
+Declare the component breakpoints in the root of the component itself and then use the `$eq` property to render these computations.

 ```html
 <template>